Vector Database SDK π

 fluffyInterface.add_data(string_id, vector);

-Batch Insert for Indexing (Multi-Thread)
+Batch Insertion for Indexing (Multi-Thread)

 fluffyInterface.attach_index(3, "dense", distance_type, index_name); // attach index first